drodsou/comp/pezas/README.md

-# mivan
+# pezas
 A van.js like, but simpler and state agnostic

 # TODO

-- better name than mivan
+- better name than pezas
 - ssr => data tag with json, eg initial state
 - component converter to svelte, eg
 - svelte interop,